 Luke | Cambridge

-We can also use the SQL WHERE clause with the DELETE command.
-If we wanted to delete the records of every employee who works at the Albany branch, which has been closed, we could use the following command:
+Say we wanted to delete the records of every employee who works at the Albany branch, which has been closed.
+We could do this using the following command:

 DELETE FROM employees WHERE branch = 'Albany';